BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 ## About

-This is a simple app that displays current weather and 5 day 3 hour forecast from Open Weather API.
+This is a simple app that displays current weather and 5 day 3 hour forecast from OpenWeather API.
 The app will save locations and weather data for those locations in a SQLite database.
 The API key is saved in an xml file.
 The default location is always the first one entered when the app starts and is changeable.